Gated KalmaNet: A Fading Memory Layer Through Test-Time Ridge Regression: Experiments

 \subsection{Training Throughput of \ourshortname}

-In \cref{fig:mqar+fig:speed}b we measure the running time (forward + backward) of a single \ourshortname layer and compare it with FlashAttention~\cite{golden2024flash}, DeltaNet, and GDN.
-Our layer achieves comparable running time to GDN, a state-of-the-art SSM layer, despite having a more computationally expensive state update equation \cref{eq:ch-forward} than \cref{eq:GDN}.
-This demonstrates that our chunk-wise parallelization strategy effectively compensates for the additional computational cost.
+\cref{fig:mqar+fig:speed}b compares the running time (forward + backward) of a single \ourshortname layer against FlashAttention~\cite{golden2024flash}, DeltaNet, and GDN (see also \cref{section:throughput-long-seq}).
+Despite its more expensive state update \cref{eq:ch-forward}, \ourshortname achieves a speed comparable to that of GDN at the same state size (GDN expands the value dimension by 2$\times$ by default).
+This demonstrates the efficiency of our chunk-wise parallelization strategy which effectively compensates for the additional computational cost.